War of 1812: Losses and compensation

-Losses figures do not include deaths among Canadian militia forces or losses among Indian tribes.
+Total losses from among various Indigenous nations, including those wounded and missing, are not known though the number of killed or died from disease has been estimated as at least 10,000 spread among all Indigenous nations engaged in the conflict.
 British losses in the war were about 1,160 killed in action and 3,679 wounded, with 3,321 British who died from disease.
 American losses were 2,260 killed in action and 4,505 wounded.
 While the number of Americans who died from disease is not known, it is estimated that about 15,000 died from all causes directly related to the war.
+Known Canadian dead, including Canadians who served in Fencible units of the British Army and with Canadian militia units in Upper and Lower Canada, are greater than 1,600.